 This elote recipe is incredibly simple.
 Start with a good quality corn on the cob.
 It’s up to you whether you grill it or blanch it on the stove top.
 The most traditional way to do it is on the grill.
 The smoky flavor from the grill adds to the flavor and authenticity and the corn turns out so sweet.

 Once the corn is off the grill, you’re ready to dress them up.
 The typical Mexican corn recipe calls for mayonnaise to be slathered on the corn.
 You can make a mixture of mayo and sour cream if you don’t love mayo.

 You can also add butter and/or minced garlic to the mayo.
 I recommend trying it with just mayo first and then experimenting to see what you like best.

 You’ll need a good basting brush to slather on the mayo.
 I like this one by Oxo Good Grips.
 It’s a silicon brush and is made in one continuous piece, so food and debris doesn’t get trapped under the head.

-Once you’ve sprinkled over the cheese, you can shake on some chili powder and cilantro.
+Once you’ve sprinkled on the cheese, shake on some chili powder and chopped cilantro.
 If you don’t like spicy chili powder, it’s also acceptable to use paprika (either sweet or smoked).